Group-4-Cafe-Ordering-Application/Cafe-Ordering-App/README.md

 First time:

+**Step 1:**
+Open a command terminal and navigate to the directory where you want to keep the project.

-Run the following command to clone the repo (copy and paste https or ssh)
+Run the following command to clone the repo (copy and paste https or ssh from GitHub)

 ### `git clone https:...`

+Note: Do not close the terminal yet, you will be using after step 2.

+**Step 2:**
+Inside of your file explorer, you will need to navigate to the project directory called `cafe-ordering-app`.

-Move into the new project directory
+Proceed into the directory called `src`

+Create a new file named `.env`

+Copy and paste the contents of the `envFile.txt` file into the `.env` file.

+Save and exit the file.

+Note: `envFile.txt` will be given in the Microsoft Teams Chat under `Files`.
+This file should not be uploaded to GitHub or any other site since it contains our API keys.
+If someone else gets this they could use our API keys to access our database.

+**Step 3:**
+Inside the command terminal, navigate to the project directory.

 ### `cd cafe-ordering-app`

-Install dependencies (best to do this after every pull)
+Install dependencies

 ### `npm install` or if on mac `yarn install`

+Note: It is best practice to run this command after every pull, due to updates that may have been made to the package.json file.
+You must be in the project directory `cafe-ordering-app` for this to work correctly.

+**Step 4:**
-In the project directory (cafe-ordering-app), to run the project locally:
+In the project directory `cafe-ordering-app`, to run the project locally:

-- this will bring up a browser window with the app running on `http://localhost:3000`

 ### `npm start`

+Note: this will bring up a browser window with the app running on `http://localhost:3000`.
+You must be in the project directory `cafe-ordering-app` for this to work correctly.

 # Getting Started with Create React App